jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 ### Creating new branch to start dealing with the issue

-Change to the contrast ratio repo directory on your computer (if you are not already there):
+Change to the FCC forum clone directory on your computer (if you are not already there):

 ```
-cd contrast-ratio-repo
+cd fcc-forum-clone
 ```

 Now create a branch and switch to that new branch using the `git checkout` command. _One way to name a branch would be: `<number-of-issue>-<type-of-changes>-<what-the-issue-is-about>`_